Artwork by Clinton McKay

 You hesitate for a moment and then reach to tear some away, only straining slightly before the roots give way and you're left with a handful of beautiful useless leaves, the tiny purple flowers sweating into your palm.

 Get in a fight over Facebook message with your best friend / Boy of Your Dreams.
 Became irrationally angry when he signs off without responding to your apology, angrier than you probably have the right to be.
 Don't even consider texting him.
 Don't.
 Honestly, seriously, really, don't think about texting him.
-Decide that he's mad at you for no reason.
-Half-heartedly believe that if there is a reason, it's not even your fault.
+Decide he's mad at you for no reason.
+Half-heartedly believe if there is a reason, it's not even your fault.

 Reach for your phone.

 Wonder when you became the kind of girl who caves so easily.
-Acknowledge that it feels natural, a relief, even, like pulling the branch of creeping charlie from the flower garden, the slight resistance of the roots before it finally gives way.
+Acknowledge it feels natural, a relief, even, like pulling the branch of creeping charlie from the flower garden, the slight resistance of the roots before it finally gives way.

-You worry sometimes that you are getting bad again, but you still have three seasons of Supernatural left to watch, and your friend says you should sleep over at her house next Saturday.
+You worry sometimes you are getting bad again, but you still have three seasons of Supernatural left to watch, and your friend says you should sleep over at her house next Saturday.
 You'll eat Chinese food and watch movies and play outside, if it snows.

 "We'll take pictures of our eyelashes with the snowflakes clinging to them," she promises.
 "It'll look so artsy!"